2017 Fellowship & Grant Winners

 UMKC WGS Faculty and Graduate Student Research Grants Guidelines

-Women’s and Gender Studies offers research grants of up to $1,000 for WGS faculty and graduate student research initiatives with a Women’s and/or Gender Studies focus.
+Women’s and Gender Studies typically offers research grants of up to $1,000 for WGS faculty and graduate student research initiatives with a Women’s and/or Gender Studies focus.

 Types of projects funded